This article discusses the pros and cons of the Keto Diet and why and how it works for weight loss.

 - Increased energy

-When you eliminate saturated fat and processed foods from your diet, your energy level will increase
+When you eliminate saturated fat and processed foods from your diet, your energy level will rise.
+Your blood sugar level will be less prone to fluctuations, so you will not experience fatigue-inducing sugar crashes.

 - The “feel good” factor

-Many people who follow the Keto Diet report that along with having increased energy they feel better all around.
+Many people who follow the Keto Diet report increased energy levels and feeling better all around.

 - Less sleep needed